raraz15/ddsp_simplified/README.md

 After you have a trained model, you can perform timbre transfer using the timbre_transfer.py file.

-Currently the unsupervised part requires more work to be done.
+Currently the unsupervised part requires more work to be done to implement the architecture described in the paper.

+If you are from the Google Magenta team and you are unhappy about the existence of this repository, please contact us and we can solve it together.